lcartwri/sl-web-app-deploy/README.md

 # sl-web-app-deploy
-This is the Git Repositry for storing development and production deployments for the Enterprise Solutions Lab application
+This is the Git Repositry for storing k8s development and production yaml files for the Enterprise Solutions Lab application